MariaDB root admin password provisioning on Azure DCXas_v5 VM

 Creation of the enclave identities has to be done once for the cloud configuration

-Create the Namespace (Optional)
+Create the Namespace (Currently not optional)

 In certain scenarios, it can be helpful to store secrets within namespaces.
 To achieve this, you can create a namespace called some-ns